Maserati A6GCM: Evolution

 The 1953 version was the work of Gioacchino Colombo who modified the car significantly: now with a nearly 200 hp engine, new suspension and improved brakes.
-The body was also reworked and made narrower and the car received an oval front grill.
+The body was also reworked and made narrower and the car received an oval front grille.
 This version is known as the "interim" A6GCM or A6SSG.

 The A6GCM foreshadowed the next model: the 250F.
 In fact several of the later A6GCMs, produced in late 1952 and 1953, were converted to 250Fs in 1954.